Thrylia/ChIP_HA-Complexe/README.md

 The bioinformatics analyses were performed on the Core Cluster of the Institut Français de Bioinformatique (IFB) (ANR-11-INBS-0013).
 Some of them required a lot of resources.

-All the analyses were performed by the author on GitHub.
+All the analyses were performed by me.
 If you have any questions, please don't hesitate to contact me.